 The Gallatin History Museum is a 501(c)(3) non profit and is operated by the Gallatin Historical Society.
 It is not a County agency and does not receive any tax dollars, but instead relies strictly on memberships, donations, and memorials to operate.
 Members receive a quarterly magazine that features articles on local history, free admission to the museum and discounts in the bookstore.

-Admission is $7.50, or $5.00 with a senior or military discount.
+Admission is $7.50, or $5.00 with a senior, student, or military discount.
 Children under 12 and museum members free.
-Summer (Memorial Day-Labor Day) hours are Tuesday – Saturday 10am – 5pm and Winter (Labor Day-Memorial Day) hours are Tuesday – Saturday 11am- 4pm.
+Summer (Memorial Day-Labor Day) hours are Tuesday – Saturday 11am – 5pm and Winter (Labor Day-Memorial Day) hours are Tuesday – Saturday 11am- 4pm.

 The Gallatin History Museum is handicap accessible and has a wheelchair ramp located at the front of the building.
 The museum has an elevator and handicap accessible bathroom for our guests convenience.
 For additional information please call the Executive Director at 406-522-8122.